LurkyLunk/UnityAirPlane/README.md

 - Realistic flight physics for accurate airplane dynamics and handling.
 - Smooth and responsive controls for intuitive flying.
 - Configurable parameters for throttle, pitch, roll, yaw, and more.
-- Landing gear system with animation and control options.
-- Cockpit camera view for an immersive flight experience.
 - Support for various input methods, including keyboard, gamepad, and joystick controls.

 ## Installation